Regressive Tax

 Regressive taxes especially hard hit poorer families compared to wealthier families.
 This is because their disposable income is reduced more.
 This can result in less money for basic necessities or savings after paying taxes.

-Regressive taxes may widen the gap between the rich and the poor.
-This can ultimately result in increased income inequality.
+Regressive taxes may widen the gap between the rich and the poor, ultimately increasing income inequality.
 This, in turn, causes various social problems.
 Poverty, crime, and political instability are only some of the potential consequences.

-Regressive taxes can reduce the purchasing power of consumers.
-This may reduce economic activity and consumption.
+Regressive taxes can reduce consumers' purchasing power, which may reduce economic activity and consumption.
 Consequently, businesses, growth, and employment may be negatively impacted.

 Pros and Cons of a Regressive Tax System